MuseumsThings To Do

 Cuypers Library at Rijksmuseum Amsterdam

-The Asian Pavilion is a glass building in the grounds surrounded by water and houses a collection of Asian art.
-The Philips Wing section of the museum has more gallery space and includes the RIJKS restaurant with a focus on slow food and where possible, locally sourced organic ingredients.
+The Philips Wing section of the museum has more gallery space and includes the recently renovated RIJKS restaurant, a Michelin-star establishment with a focus on slow food and locally sourced organic ingredients.

-The Rijksmuseum gardens contains fountains, seating and has a sculpture exhibition in the summer months, – entry is free for the public.
+The Rijksmuseum gardens contains fountains, seating and has a sculpture exhibition in the summer months – entry is free for the public.

 rijksmuseum garens amsterdam